College Hill, Providence, Rhode Island: Universities and schools

 College Hill is home to Brown University's main campus, and most of the Rhode Island School of Design, whose buildings are adjacent to Brown, along the western slope of College Hill.

 The Moses Brown School, on Lloyd Avenue (the summit of College Hill) and the Wheeler School, on Hope Street, are notable private schools in the neighborhood.
 Hope High School is located at the corner of Hope and Olney Streets, is one of Providence's major public high schools.

-Shopping and restaurants
+Commerce

 Thayer Street

 Numerous cafes, restaurants, and shops are located along Thayer Street, adjoining Brown University at Soldier's Arch.
 Both streets are home to numerous small and independent shops, though Thayer Street has a few chain stores.
 Brown University's bookstore is located on Thayer.

 Thayer Street's Avon Cinema, dating back to the early twentieth century, is a noted College Hill landmark.